Management of life-threatening epistaxis in a Jehovah's Witness. | Canada Hyperbarics Skip to main content

 What They Found

-They found that a Jehovah's Witness patient presented with life-threatening epistaxis, leading to severe anaemia with a hemoglobin level of 2.7 g/dl.
+They found that a Jehovah's Witness patient presented with life-threatening epistaxis, leading to severe anaemia with a haemoglobin level of 2.7 g/dl.
 Despite the patient's religious beliefs forbidding blood transfusions, the case was successfully managed.

 Canadian Relevance